anima-wg/voucher/draft-ietf-anima-rfc8366bis.md

 ## Examples {#voucher-examples}

-This section provides voucher examples for illustration purposes.
+This section provides voucher data examples for illustration purposes.
 These examples conform to the encoding rules defined in {{RFC8259}}.